501 STUDENT ATTENDANCE

 Students are subject to disciplinary action for truancy including suspension and expulsion.
 It is within the discretion of the principal to determine, in light of the circumstances, whether a student may make up work missed because of truancy.
 Students receiving special education services will not be assigned to in-school suspension unless the goals and objectives of the student's Individualized Education Program are capable of being met.

-It is the responsibility of the superintendent, in conjunction with the principal, to develop administrative regulations regarding this policy.
+It is the responsibility of the superintendent, in conjunction with the designated school officials, to develop administrative regulations regarding this policy.
 The administrative regulations will indicate the disciplinary action to be taken for truancy.

 281 I.A.C.
 12.3(4).